 At Oakridge we have developed programmes that help attendees:

 - Identify where latent and hidden errors may sit in the organisation and in their role

 - Extract learning about errors from real events and case studies

-- Highlight the error traps that can be at the root of problems, for example poor communication, lack of assertiveness and complacency, identifying stress and where there might be mental health issues
+- Highlight the error traps that can be at the root of problems, for example, poor communication, lack of assertiveness and complacency, identifying stress and where there might be mental health issues

 - Work through specific tools that can help us stop and think before acting and during tasks and projects and improve performance as a result (either as a leader or a team member)